DAnaeto/value_investing/README.md

 - What the business does, how the business makes money, etc.

-- Competitors in the same sector (future addition)
+- Competitive advantages for the stock compared to others in the same sector, aka moat (future addition)

 - The management team behind the stock and their track record (underpromise & overdeliver or overpromise & underdeliver)